Digital Marketing Glossary

 Ranking

-Where your site or page ends up in the results of a search engine.
-Rankings are tied to keywords, so your site might rank high for one and low for another.
+Ranking refers to where your website or page appears in search engine results.
+Rankings are determined by keywords, so you may rank high for one keyword but low for another.

 Reciprocal Links